Abolfazl74/revChatGPTApiServer/README.md

   "google.com": 4
 }
 ```
-** Note **: This method is using REFERER header which is not a reliable parameter for identifying user but it has a good certainty on user limit rate.
-If you are providing a paid subscription for your users you need to use a valid method to identify them (like api keys) so their credit can not be abused easily.
+** Note **: This method is using REFERER header which is not a reliable parameter for identifying the user but it has a good certainty on user limit rate.
+If you are providing a paid subscription for your users you need to use a valid method to identify them (like api keys) so their credit cannot be abused easily.

 ```
 virtualenv env